 For instance, in 2007, I was attacked in broad daylight in a “safe neighborhood” in Washington DC.
 I survived because in the moments before the attack, my brain knew I was being followed before I consciously did, and my body prepared itself.

 Likewise, in the workplace, self-awareness is extremely important.
-For instance, in my Mindful Sales course, we review how self-awareness is key for knowing the difference between how you think you behave and what you really do.
-Many sales people don’t realize that they talk 80% of the time and only listen 20%, which makes it impossible to understand their customers’ needs and challenges.
-Likewise, many don't realize how their actions convey desperation.
+For instance, in my Mindfulness for Performance course, we review how self-awareness is key for knowing the difference between how you think you behave and what you really do.

 How can you start to be more self-aware?